hashelq/rpc-ts/README.md

 The client side can work in a modern browser (thanks isomorphic-ws) and a nodejs-like runtime.

 ### Sessions
-Someday we find out that indexing big tables every single method request is not a good idea...

 ```typescript
 interface Session {
   lastMessage: string